redhat-developer/odo/chosen-docs/upstream/deploying-a-devfile-using-odo.md

 comments: false

 # Hero section
-title: Deploying a devfile using odo
+title: Deploying your first application using odo
-description: Deploying a portable devfile that describes your development environment
+description: Learn how to deploy an application using odo and Devfile

 # Micro navigation
 micro_nav: true